1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Nonprofit organizations or groups with fiscal sponsorship having annual income/expenses of $150,000 or less.
+According to the current listing, eligibility includes: Nonprofit organizations or groups with fiscal sponsorship having annual income/expenses of $150,000 or less.
 Serves communities in California.
 Not eligible: capital campaigns, annual fundraising appeals, government agencies, colleges/universities, or individuals.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.